 It may be tempting to think that blame-shifting can make you feel better.

-That by shifting blame to others, it may help you get of guilt.
+That, by shifting blame to others, may help you get rid of your guilt.

 However, holding yourself accountable can improve your sense of motivation, helping you get more accomplished every day and showing you clearly where you can improve.

 Then start holding yourself accountable to your commitments at work and in your personal life, and recommit to your short-term and long-term goals.

 Being responsible for your actions makes you feel equally responsible for your happiness.

 Focusing on others certainly has its place in your quest for finding happiness.
 But, focusing on yourself is just as important.

 You do not ever want to get so caught up in activities that you fail to care for the needs of your body and spirit.